RoRoche/AndroidStarter/architecture.md

 LCE is an acronym (I knew thanks to the Mosby articles) to describe the traditional Loading-Content-Error views an `Activity` or `Fragment` could manage.
 I just would like to add the _Empty_ view keyword.

-It's a common task to switch from one `View` to another according to user interaction and/or jobs execution.
+It's a common task to switch from one `View` to another according to user interactions and/or jobs execution.
 It could easily become a complex lot of methods with boolean parameters to represent the view state.
-Not easy to set up and not easy to read when coming back to the project few months later.
+Not easy to set up and not easy to read when coming back to the project a few months later.

 I looked for various approaches to simplify this (error-prone) task.
 And a relevant answer I found is the use of the Switcher library.